-The current negotiations connected with the UK's departure from the EU provides a number of socio-political uncertainties, particularly from a regulatory perspective.
 The principal risks of Brexit to TRL are the ability to access EU reinsurance markets in the future and the devaluation of sterling.
 The non-UK European risks in the current portfolio do not represent a material portion of TRL's portfolio and the currency risk associated with Brexit is managed by the capitalisation of TRL being held in USD and matching the insurance liabilities with assets in the same currency.

-However, concerns among European cedants over the acceptability of UK registered paper continue: as at 1 January 2019, a small part (less than 10%) of renewing TRL premium was transferred to LBO in response to client concerns about the possible impact of a 'hard' Brexit.
-Other business was renewed with a Brexit clause that could trigger a transfer to LBO, or other TransRe office in Europe, in the event of a 'hard' Brexit.
+However, concerns among European cedants over the acceptability of UK registered paper continue.
+During the 1 January 2019 and 2020 renewals, a small part (less than 10%) of renewing TRL premium transferred to LBO in response to client concerns about the possible impact of a 'hard' Brexit.
+Other business was renewed with a Brexit clause that could trigger a transfer to LBO, or other TransRe office in Europe, in the event of a 'hard' Brexit

-Given the possible imminence of the UK's departure and the many unknowns, Brexit continues to be an area of considerable management focus as the direction becomes clearer.
+Given the many unknowns surrounding the UK's future relationship with the EU, Brexit continues to be an area of considerable management focus.
 Events, including the impact on TRL, are frequently assessed and formally discussed at TRL's Brexit Committee to ensure the company is well positioned to execute its business plan and that its strategy remains appropriate and robust.